SENERGY-Platform/mgw-mqtt-dc/README.md

 - `senergy/local-mqtt/cmd-topic-tmpl`: template used to generate a command topic description.
 - `senergy/local-mqtt/resp-topic-tmpl`: template used to generate a response topic description for a matching command.

-The attributes define template to generate topics.
+The attributes define templates to generate topics.
 Placeholders for these templates are:
 - `{{.Device}}` local device id (may be truncated by `generator_truncate_device_prefix`)
 - `{{.LocalDeviceId}}` same as `{{.Device}}`
 - `{{.Service}}`
 - `{{.LocalServiceId}}` same as `{{.Service}}`
+- device attributes, that are valid template placeholders

 ### Device